torvalds/linux/Documentation/security/self-protection.rst

 ======================

-Kernel self-protection is the design and implementation of systems and structures within the Linux kernel to protect against security flaws in the kernel itself.
+Kernel self-protection is the design and implementation of systems and structures within the GNU/Linux kernel to protect against security flaws in the kernel itself.
 This covers a wide range of issues, including removing entire classes of bugs, blocking security flaw exploitation methods, and actively detecting attack attempts.
 Not all topics are explored in